shoaibrayeen/Programmers-Community/Data Structure/Matrix/Multiply Two Matrices/readMe.md

-# Two Marix are given and you need to both of them.
+# Two Marix are given and you need to multiply both of them.

 # Input
 - Two Matrices